 The higher your VO2 Max, the more oxygen your body can use and the better your endurance.
 It’s like comparing a regular car to a high-performance sports car — the latter can go further and faster with less effort.

 But how is VO2 Max measured?
 You typically need specialised equipment and a lab test where you run or cycle on a treadmill or bike while hooked up to a mask that measures oxygen intake.
 The intensity increases gradually until you hit your absolute limit.
-But don’t worry, if you're not about to run to a lab, wearables like Garmin and apps like Vekta now offer a more accessible way to estimate your VO2 Max.
+But don’t worry, if you're not about to run to a lab, wearables like Garmin and apps now offer a more accessible way to estimate your VO2 Max.

 Here’s a fun fact: some of the world’s top endurance athletes have VO2 Max scores off the charts.
 Elite cyclists like Chris Froome reportedly have a VO2 Max of around 84 ml/kg/min, while top marathon runners like Eliud Kipchoge are in the same range.
 So, next time you’re puffing your way through a workout, remember that every breath counts towards improving that number!